develephant/corona-html5-modal-plugin/README.md

 ### Closing

-To hide the modal window from within the HTML content, use the javascript method `modal.hide()`
+To hide the modal window from within the HTML content, use the javascript method `modal.hide()` within an `onclick` event.

 __Example__